 Author: Alex Banayan

 Forbes named this book 2018’s #1 career book to read.
 If that doesn’t make you want to run to the nearest bookstore and buy a copy then you have to take a second look at your business strategy.
 Alex Banayan hacked The Price Is Right, received a sailboat as the prize, sold it, and used the money to fund his journey to learn from the world’s most successful people.
 His quest is recorded in The Third Door along with the people he met and interviewed along the way.
-This is not the type of book you read once and forget about.
-This is the book that you underline, highlight, and review again and again.

 Author: Seth Godin